 Some builders report 3,000 sq. ft floor plans that had lumber costs under $25,000 a year ago, now cost almost $100,000 for the same amount of lumber!
 That’s a staggering 400% rise in costs.
 Stretch that across multiple projects and losses on bids can be in the millions quickly.

 An NAHB study found that 1 in 5 single-home builders have been forced to delay construction on multiple contracts!
 For many builders, pausing construction is not an option.
 Here are some solutions to consider as you face these unprecedented times.

 The same study found that almost half of single-home builders have addressed soaring lumber prices by using price-escalation clauses in their contracts.

 The positive side of escalation contracts is they protect the builder from the extra-ordinary rise in supply or building costs during the course of a project.
 While we are talking about lumber in today’s market, there are other materials that can create large increases in builders’ costs.
-These can include steel, concrete, bricks, or masonry, and stone.
+These can include steel, concrete, bricks, or masonry, stone, and semiconductor chips.
 Even fuel price hikes can be felt by builders as delivery costs are spread out across the entire supply chain.
 When projects can last for months, these fluctuations represent a great deal of financial exposure and risk.